Amylin

 Amylin, or islet amyloid polypeptide (IAPP), is a 37-residue peptide hormone.
 It is co-secreted with insulin from the pancreatic β-cells in the ratio of approximately 100:1 (insulin:amylin).
-Amylin plays a role in glycemic regulation by slowing gastric emptying and promoting satiety, thereby preventing post-prandial spikes in blood glucose levels.
+Amylin plays a role in glycemic regulation by slowing gastric emptying and promoting satiety, thereby preventing spikes in blood glucose levels after a meal.

 IAPP is processed from an 89-residue coding sequence.
 Proislet amyloid polypeptide (proIAPP, proamylin, proislet protein) is produced in the pancreatic beta cells (β-cells) as a 67 amino acid, 7404 Dalton pro-peptide and undergoes post-translational modifications including protease cleavage to produce amylin.

 Synthesis

 ProIAPP consists of 67 amino acids, which follow a 22 amino acid signal peptide which is rapidly cleaved after translation of the 89 amino acid coding sequence.
 The human sequence (from N-terminus to C-terminus) is:

 (MGILKLQVFLIVLSVALNHLKA) TPIESHQVEKR^ KCNTATCATQRLANFLVHSSNNFGAILSSTNVGSNTYG^ KR^ NAVEVLKREPLNYLPL.
 The signal peptide is removed during translation of the protein and transport into the endoplasmic reticulum.
 Once inside the endoplasmic reticulum, a disulfide bond is formed between cysteine residues numbers 2 and 7.
 Later in the secretory pathway, the precursor undergoes additional proteolysis and posttranslational modification (indicated by ^).
 11 amino acids are removed from the N-terminus by the enzyme proprotein convertase 2 (PC2) while 16 are removed from the C-terminus of the proIAPP molecule by proprotein convertase 1/3 (PC1/3).
 At the C-terminus Carboxypeptidase E then removes the terminal lysine and arginine residues.
-The terminal glycine amino acid that results from this cleavage allows the enzyme peptidylglycine alpha-amidating monooxygenase (PAM) to add an amine group.
-After this the transformation from the precursor protein proIAPP to the biologically active IAPP is complete (IAPP sequence: KCNTATCATQRLANFLVHSSNNFGAILSSTNVGSNTY).
+The terminal glycine amino acid that results from this cleavage allows the enzyme peptidylglycine alpha-amidating monooxygenase (PAM) to convert the terminal glycine to an amine group (releasing glycolate).
+After this step, the transformation from the precursor protein proIAPP to the biologically active IAPP (amylin) is complete (IAPP sequence: KCNTATCATQRLANFLVHSSNNFGAILSSTNVGSNTY-NH2).